Solar power in Oregon: Manufacturing

 Many solar manufacturing companies have chosen to operate in Oregon because of its cheap hydroelectric power which is important for manufacturing and because of its close proximity to California's large market.
 The inexpensive hydroelectric power has also contributed to the high-tech manufacturing companies located in the state's Silicon Forest as well as several data centers such as Google's Project 02.

 Oregon was one of the only three states (along with Michigan and Ohio) to manufacture more than 100 MW of solar panels during 2009.
-SolarWorld's plant in Hillsboro, Oregon is the largest solar cell manufacturing factory in North America and is planned to produce 500 MW of panels annually by 2012.
+SolarWorld's plant in Hillsboro, Oregon is the largest solar cell manufacturing factory in North America, and planned to produce 500 MW of panels annually by 2012.

 Companies

-Solar companies with operations in Oregon include, Sunbridge Solar, Precision Solar & Heating, Energy Solutions, Avila Solar Drafting LLC, Solar Plan Sets LLC, Power Northwest, Tesla Solar, Grape Solar, and more.
+Solar companies with operations in Oregon include Sunbridge Solar, Precision Solar & Heating, Energy Solutions, Avila Solar Drafting LLC, Solar Plan Sets LLC, Power Northwest, Tesla Solar, and Grape Solar.

 Notable projects

-Solar panels on State Capitol
+Solar panels on state capitol

-In 2002 Oregon became the first state to install solar panels on its state capitol building.
-The solar panels were installed on the Oregon State Capitol building, although they are not visible from the street.
+In 2002, Oregon became the first state to install solar panels on its state capitol building.
+The panels on the Oregon State Capitol building are not visible from the street.